 Soil quality is important, for example, and sometimes crops just wilt without any indication.
 The quality of milk is important too, and not constant over the seasons, and you can influence it by breeding your cow after a certain time.
 The management part of the game is deep, maybe even deeper than later Story of Seasons games.

 Ever since the breakup with Marvelous, Natsume has been making their own Harvest Moon games.
 It started out on the 3DS but has also reached the Switch.
 You can clearly see the learning curve and how the games get better and better.
 Harvest Moon: One World was the first to land on the Switch, and though it’s nice, it must be said that the next one, Harvest Moon: The Winds of Anthos, is quite superior.

 Harvest Moon: One World

-Since the first days this game appeared on Steam, it has been a firm fan favourite.
-It does feel like an old day Harvest Moon, with retro graphics included.
-So when you love Harvest Moon, check out Stardew Valley.
+Since the first day this game appeared on Steam, it has been a firm fan favourite.
+It does feel like an old-day Harvest Moon, with retro graphics included.
+So, when you love Harvest Moon, check out Stardew Valley.
 On top of all the good gameplay we love in HM, they have thrown in everything and the kitchen sink!
-Not just the farming, but side questing too, finding stuff for people, making things, a wizard to make things interesting, mining..too much to mention really.
+Not just farming, but side questing too, finding stuff for people, making things, a wizard to make things interesting, mining..too much to mention really.

 Compared to Harvest Moon or Story of Seasons games, Stardew Valley adds an RPG element to the farming and dating aspect.
 Plus, in Stardew Valley has more options for gender, ethnicity, and overall appearance.
 And you can marry just whomever you want!